 • The introduction of a Malus and Clawback policy;

-These initiatives highlight the committee’s intention to align the interests of shareholders with those of the executives.
+These initiatives highlight the committee’s intention to align the interests of shareholders with those of the executives and the Board.

 Remuneration is key in incentivising employees across all levels to work towards driving the execution of Remgro’s strategic objectives and to build a sustainable business over the long term.
 The committee remains committed to ongoing engagement with shareholders and welcomes any constructive feedback they may wish to provide to ensure the Company’s approach to remuneration supports fair and responsible remuneration.